Aeydin24/week36/README.md

 [Click here](https://github.com/Aeydin24/week36/tree/master/Thursday)

-This was a fucking clusterfuck and a nightmare.
-I only figured out the first two exercises, and didnt get to do the rest.
-This took me 3 hours, approx.
+All done.

 ## Friday ##

-I did not get to friday.
+I did not get to friday, and I've continued to have trouble with Travis.
+I've tried for so long.